 I had had a very good friend end our 35 year-old friendship.
 We’d laughed over the years that we’d be together in our rockers, me at 90 and her 91 (always an important detail…), cussing like sailors because we couldn’t hear each other.
 I have many wonderful memories of the years of friendship that I thought would last a lifetime.

 My kindred spirit opted out with no explanation other than, “I (meaning her) am a bad person.”
-She’s not a bad person so I, like many of the writers featured in the book, was left to sop up the remains of my heart that felt as if had burst all over the floor.
-I felt like I must have been a terrible friend.
-I traced over and over our past, trying to find the first sign that she had been backing off.
-And over the next year or so and after a couple of embarrassingly out of control, angry and pleading phone calls, I emotionally divorced her as well and stopped shaming myself for something that I couldn’t even define.
+She’s not a bad person so I, like many of the writers featured in the book, was left to sop up the remains of my heart.
+I brutally chided myself that I must have been a terrible friend.
+I obsessed over our past, trying to find the first sign of the end that was to come.
+Yet after a couple of embarrassingly out of control, angry and pleading phone calls, I emotionally divorced as well and stopped shaming myself for something that I couldn’t even define.

-I spent some time wondering what other relationships might disappear on me, but that didn’t last long.
-And I chose to deepen other friendships that I had made much later in my life, relationships that now more than qualify for visions of their own rocking chairs.
+I spent some time wondering what other relationships might disappear; the “other shoe” seemed destined to drop.
+That was a waste of worry and time.
+Joyfully, I chose to deepen other friendships.
+And many now more than qualify for visions of their own rocking chairs.

 I was intrigued to read what others had to say on the topic.
-What I found was more comprehension, more perspective of both my friend and me.
-It was a wise choice on the editors’ part to include stories on each side of the dynamic; as you travel from one story to the next, you hear the pain of being either person.
-You can feel the self-doubt and confusion of the one left behind as well as the guilt of the one choosing to go.
-And you can begin to piece together what might have always existed in the friendship that had always had the potential to lead to its demise.
-Or you can see where the love that was so bright at one time had simply weakened in its intensity until it disappeared.
+What I found was more comprehension, more perspective of both my ex and me.
+It was a wise choice on the editors’ part to include stories on each side of the dynamic.
+You can feel the self-doubt and confusion of the one left behind as well as the regret of the one choosing to go.
+And you can begin to piece together what might have always existed in the friendship that could’ve predicted its demise.
+You can see where the love that was so bright at one time had simply weakened in its intensity… until it disappeared.

 The Meaning of Friendships that End…